hzw1199/AwesomeWebView-Android/README.md

 #### Save Photo after Long Press

-You can save pictures after long press on the picture.
+You can save photos after long press on the photo.
+Photos will be saved to download directory.
+File name is kept to be the same with what in url of photo.

 ```java
 showMenuSavePhoto(boolean showMenuSavePhoto);    // Dynamic permission handled